almachelouche/middleman/content/email/IN/prospect/014/ecosport_rest_india.md

 path='email_modules/preheader'
 color='''nothing'''

-	preheader = '''Enjoy prices starting at just 7.18 lakh for Ford EcoSport, with an interest rate of 8.15%.
+	preheader = '''Enjoy prices starting at just &#8377;7.18 Lakh for Ford EcoSport, with an interest rate of 8.15%.
 So don't wait for the GST change.
 Make a move now!*'''

 [[module]] #Header Logo
 path='email_modules/header/logodesktop'